 If you’re looking for a more budget-friendly digital nomad destination in Mexico, then Tulum probably isn’t your place.
 It’s super popular among tourists, so the cost of living caters to that!
 But it all really depends on your habits.
 Nearby Playa del Carmen may be a better option for the budget-conscious digital nomad!

-Quite possibly the most popular place to be a digital nomad in all of Mexico, Playa del Carmen has it all.
+Quite possibly the most popular place to be a digital nomad (who likes to party hard) in all of Mexico, Playa del Carmen has it all.

 Playa del Carmen is situated in Quintana Roo in the stunning Riviera Maya.
-When you’re not working, you can enjoy Playa’s beautiful beaches, the nearby cenotes, Mexico’s stunning Caribbean Sea, so you can enjoy the beach life and warm weather whenever you’re not working.
+When you’re not working, you can enjoy Playa’s beautiful beaches, the nearby cenotes, and Mexico’s stunning Caribbean Sea.
 By night, there’s a wild party scene.